Daihatsu Hijet: Seventh generation (S80-S89)

 The seventh generation Hijet (S80, S81 for versions equipped with four-wheel drive) was a gradual development of its predecessor and was introduced in May 1986.
 The biggest change was the switch to a more modern three-cylinder engine, the EB, although displacement remained just under 550 cc.
 It was also built in South Korea since 1992, by Asia Motors, as the "Towner".
 This version was later badged "Kia Towner", subsequent to Kia's takeover.
 The Asia/Kia vans were only exported to certain markets (such as Malta and Chile), according to the licensing agreement.
 Beginning in 1992, Piaggio also built this car in Pontedera Italy for European markets as the "Porter".
-This version has long outlived the original Hijet and is still in production.
+This version has long outlived the original Hijet.
 Unlike the Hijet, the Porter has also been available with a diesel option.

 This was the only generation that was sold in the United States for commercial off road use where it competed with golf carts, electric carts and three-wheeled light duty trucks.

 The Japanese market Hijet continued to also be available in the "Jumbo Cab" configuration, but new was the "Deck Van" - a version of the four-door van with a very short cargo bed in the rear.
 This version was also sold as the Daihatsu Atrai Deck.
 Export market Hijets generally received Daihatsu's familiar 993 cc three-cylinder engine, while domestic versions had to make do with 550 cc due to the strict Kei rules.
 Following new Kei car regulations in early 1990, the Hijet was updated accordingly.
 As with all its brethren, it gained ten centimetres (10 cm) in overall length and 110 cc in displacement.
 This was enough to give it a new chassis code, S82 (S83 for four-wheel drive models).
-This version continued in production until being replaced by the eight generation version in 1994.
+This version continued in production until being replaced by the eighth generation version in 1994.